Outdoor School Classes at Collin County Adventure Camp

 Students will participate in four classes while at camp (refer to listing above).
 There will also be a program the first night as well as a campfire the second night.

 Scholarships are available on an as needed basis.
-Please contact your campus camp director for more information.
+Please contact your campus camp director at the beginning of next school year for more information.

 There is a camp store that sells souvenirs and snacks.
-No more than $20.00 is recommended.
+No more than $20.00 is recommended for a student to bring to camp.

 Contact with Student During CampCell phones and other electronic devices are not allowed at camp.
 Please do not ask your child to call you during the camp session.
 Because of the intense daily schedule and sheer number of students present, phone calls home are not permitted.
 We have found that talking with a child during a camp session often initiates homesickness.
 If there is an emergency at home and you need to contact your child while he/she is attending camp you may contact Keith Griffin, Plano ISD Outdoor Education Coordinator, at 214-914-2603.For the protection and security of all students, parent visitation during the camp session is strictly prohibited.
 All adults present in camp will have received the required security clearance from the Texas Department of Public Safety prior to the Outdoor School session.